 Department of Manuscripts and Early Printed Books

 The Department of Manuscripts and Early Printed Books manages the rarest collections of the National Museum Library.
-These include a collection of manuscripts, which currently contains more than 6,000 volumes, a collection of incunabula, an exclusive collection of early printed books, predominantly Bohemica, and two palace libraries: the Nostitz Library and the Kinský Library.
+These include a collection of manuscripts, a collection of incunabula, an exclusive collection of early printed books, predominantly Bohemica, and two palace libraries: the Nostitz Library and the Kinský Library.
 A conservation lab belongs to the Department.

 For many years, the main part of the research at the Department of Manuscripts and Early Printed Books has focused on the issues of book provenance and the history of libraries and reading practice.
 This area of book history research was the subject of the PROVENIO Project: The Method of Book Provenance Research, supported by the Ministry of Culture of the Czech Republic /MC CR/ within the Applied Research and Development of National and Cultural Identity Programme /NAKI/, which the National Museum Library implemented in 2012–2015, and the follow-up project Virtual Reconstruction of Scattered Book Collections of Bohemical Provenance in the Czech and Foreign Libraries (NAKI of the MC CR), implemented by a consortium of three institutions (National Museum Library /NML/, the National Library of the CR /NL CR/ and the National Heritage Institute /NPÚ/) in 2018–2022 and coordinated by the National Museum Library.